Pools and ponds and sandboxes, oh my!

 - You don’t need to use antibacterial soap when you have access to a sink.
 The vigorous action of regular soap and the friction of rubbing your hands together is plenty.

-Most of the bacteria and parasites a child might encounter cause stomach upsets, but Dr. Daley, who is chief of pediatrics at Cape Cod Hospital, has not seen any evidence that this is large problem.
+Most of the bacteria and parasites a child might encounter cause stomach upsets, but Dr. Daley, who is chief of pediatrics at Cape Cod Hospital, has not seen any evidence that this is a large problem.
 She sees children with stomach aches, vomiting and diarrhea year-round, but, in general, she sees more illnesses in the winter than the summer.

 While some digestive tract illnesses may be caused by exposure to things outdoors, there is no way to tell for sure.
 Viruses with fevers and rashes are actually more common than stomach ailments in the summer.